enkidevs/curriculum/Web/HTML/sectioning-elements/footer.md

 ---
 ## Practice

-The `<footer>` element is encourage to contain which of the following?
+The `<footer>` element is encouraged to contain which of the following?

 ???
-???
-???
-???
-???

-+ copyright information
-+ contact information
-+ links to related pages
-+ link back to the top of the page
+* copyright or contact information, links to related or to the top of the page and sitemap
-+ sitemap
-- additional `<footer>` elements
-- display one or more heading (h1-h6) elements
-- hold a graphical logo
-- be added within `<header>` element.
+* additional `<footer>` elements and to be added within `<header>` element.
-- be used only once in a page for validation.
+* display one or more heading (h1-h6) elements be used only once in a page for validation.
+* hold a graphical logo or an image, passwords and/or other sensitive data

 ---
 ## Revision